jaysalpatel/react-website/README.md

 One of my pods has CrashLoopBackOff status

 The pod is crashing because it starts up then immediately exits, thus kubernetes restarts and the cycle continues

+Docker push error
+denied requested access to the resource is denied

+include username/repo:image

+To delete everything form the current namespace

+kubectl delete all --all

+kubectl delete all --all -n {namespace}